prabhuramachandran/automan-scipy2024/slides/02_getting_started.md

 - Nothing will happen!

-- You can delete older output and redo it:
+- You can delete older plots and redo them with:

 ```bash
 $ python automate0.py -f